Natural Ruby Grading and Ruby Color Chart

 The clarity in rubies refers to how many inclusions it has.
 Here are some in-depth clarity grades that can determine the overall clarity of natural rubies.

 - VVS - Very, very slightly included.
 These inclusions are minor and can only be seen under 10x magnification.
 They do not effect on the appearance of the natural ruby.

 - SI1 - Slightly included.
 There are large or many inclusions that can easily be seen with 10x magnification, and they’re also apparent to the naked eye.
 They have a slight effect on appearance, but little effect on overall brilliance.

 - SI2 - Slightly included.
 Inclusions are easy to see under 10x magnification.
 They have a slight effect on appearance, and also a slight effect on brilliance.

 - I1 - Obvious inclusions.
-There is a significant on the appearance, brilliance, and transparency.
+There is an obvious effect on the stone's appearance, brilliance, and transparency.

-- I2 - Prominent i nclusions.
-These have a very significant on the appearance, brilliance, and transparency.
+- I2 - Prominent inclusions.
+These have a very significant effect on appearance, brilliance, and transparency.